-Excel Linear Programming (Using Solver and Graphical Methods)
+Excel Linear Programming (Using the Solver and Graphical Methods)

 Overview of Excel Linear Programming using graphical method